Blog

 Years ago, armed with robust budgets and sizable margins, laboratories didn’t feel the need to invest in highly functional laboratory revenue cycle management (lab RCM) technology and often wrote off these denials, believing the effort to resubmit wasn’t worth the time and resources required to work the claims.

-They weren’t overly concerned about leaving money on the table because they were profitable and believed denials were just a daily part of doing business.
+They weren’t overly concerned about leaving money on the table because they were profitable and believed denials were just a daily part of laboratory billing.

 Unfortunately, those days are gone, and every dollar counts.
-Today’s laboratories face several market pressures and challenges, forcing them to look inward and evaluate their laboratory billing systems while identifying areas where improvement needs to be a priority.
+Today’s medical laboratories face several market pressures and challenges, forcing them to look inward and evaluate their laboratory billing solutions while identifying areas that require improvement.

 Lab billing (in-house or with an external RCM management company) has traditionally been viewed throughout the industry as a late-stage process rather than one that begins at the front end at order origination.

-However, a backend lab RCM process represents a missed opportunity because the reality is that the best laboratory billing solutions begin when the order enters the laboratory, not when the report is final.
+However, a backend laboratory billing process represents a missed opportunity as the best laboratory billing solutions begin when the order enters the laboratory, not when the report is final.

 Fortunately, most lab operators now recognize the importance of proactively optimizing their lab billing workflows to safeguard against ongoing challenges, such as declining payer reimbursements, complex payer-specific requirements, staffing shortages, rapidly evolving regulations, and the growing burden of patient payment responsibility.

-Actionable Steps To Improve the First-Pass Resolution Rate:
+Actionable Lab Billing Steps To Improve the First-Pass Resolution Rate:

 The First Pass Resolution Rate (FPRR) is a key performance metric that measures the percentage of claims processed and paid on the first submission without rework or resubmission.